 Announcing UE sends the Announcement message only if it is authorized to be the corresponding UE role in RSPP metadata information.

 For the Announcing UE acting as Located UE, Ranging/SL Positioning Announcement message also includes the serving PLMN of Announcing UE.

+For the Announcing UE acting as Located UE, Ranging/SL Positioning Announcement message also includes whether Located UE is in coverage or not.

 The User Info ID of Announcing UE is the Announcing UE's Application Layer ID.